 Controlling Mike as he plows through his enemies isn’t too difficult.
 Your character only defaults to cardinal directions when standing still, which seems odd when almost all passages in the level come at angles.
 So, if you have foes coming at you from down the street, you will have to press a diagonal direction on the pad to aim at them, which also sends you charging in that direction.
 This is offset by the ability to lock your current aiming perspective with the B button, so you can fire and strafe without turning or losing your angle.
 The A button fires while allowing you to move freely, and is helpful for firing while navigating, or when you’re surrounded.
 The C button cycles through the weapons you have picked up along the way.

 Music is a bit of a letdown, with totally generic themes throughout.
 The intro theme sounds like it was taken from one of those royalty-free compilations, where the artist just recorded something with no concept of how it would be used.
-It doesn’t match the Predator, and the game never even attempts to replicate the film’s classic jungle-esque beat.
+It doesn’t match Predator, and the game never even attempts to replicate the film’s classic jungle-esque beat.
 Later levels, as you get closer to the Predator and his ship, start to fall into the “generic: creepy” category, but there’s nothing memorable here.

 As you’ve probably inferred, Predator 2 is fairly average, and neither a great showcase of being a Predator or fighting one.
-Some franchise-specific ideas do make it in, and I perversely like the concept of rushing to save a hostage before the Predator kills him, despite the fact that it doesn’t fit with the canon.
+Some franchise-specific ideas do make it in, and I perversely like the concept of rushing to save a hostage before the Predator kills him, despite the fact that it doesn’t fit with the character as established.
 The gangbangers offer nothing but a rudimentary distraction, and the seven levels are an appropriate length only because the game offers nothing new beyond the first level.

 Fairly standard, mildly enjoyable save-the-hostages routine.